URL Encoder & Decoder Guide: Percent-Encoding Explained

 | Username / password | Reserved chars | encodeURIComponent() |

-Our encoder applies the correct encoding for query parameter values — the most common use case.
+Our tool encodes query parameter values — the most common use case when building API URLs.

 Open redirect via encoding